Second-Harmonic-Generation/SHG-Documentation/README.md

 We are currently working on these topics and are dedicated to pushing this research forward.
 In the near future, we will share the results of our ongoing studies along with new articles and code updates in this repository.
 Our goal is to expand thes repository into a more comprehensive resource that will support other researchers in exploring the complexities of thermal effects in nonlinear optics.
 Stay tuned for these updates, as they will provide even deeper insights and tools to enhance future research in this field.

 # 12. How to Cite Us
-Please refer to the [**0.
-Cite Us**](https://github.com/Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/tree/main/0.%20Cite%20Us) folder for accurate citations.
-It contains essential guidelines for accurate referencing, ensuring accurate acknowledgement of our work.
+For proper citation of our work, please visit the [**0.
+Cite Us**](./0.%20Cite%20Us) directory in this repository.
+This folder contains all necessary citation files and clear instructions to ensure correct referencing and acknowledgment of our research.

 # 13. For Additional Questions